dwgrossberg/dwgrossberg/README.md

 - Strong communicator and effective documenter
 - Team-oriented mindset and personality
 - Meticulous and detail-oriented researcher
-- Adaptable, flexible, and affable
+- Adaptable, flexible, and affable human

 ---